spazznolo/spazznolo.github.io/home.md

 This blog serves as an outlet to explore ideas which naturally interest me.
 I try to keep an informal, back-of-the-napkin style to these posts, hopefully a little like <a href = "http://www.tangotiger.com/index.php">Tom Tango</a>.
 Posts are grouped by topic in the header, but can be accessed in chronological order below.
 <p>
 <h5>Note</h5>
-This blog is on hiatus as of September 2023, after having accepted a job with the Chicago Blackhawks where I'll be working as a Data Scientist on their Hockey Analytics team.
+This blog is on hiatus as of September 2023, after having accepted a job with the Chicago Blackhawks, where I'll be working as a Data Scientist on their Hockey Analytics team.
 </p>
 <p>
 <h5>Current independent work</h5>